vinodvr81/mongo_db_practice/README.md

 [03.]
 03_db_.txt      --> 3.
 Write a MongoDB query to display the fields restaurant_id, name, borough and cuisine, but exclude the field _id for all the documents in the collection restaurant.

 [04.]
-04-db_retrieve_nested --> 4.
+04-db_retrieve_nested.txt --> 4.
 Write a MongoDB query to display the fields restaurant_id, name, borough and zip code, but exclude the field _id for all the documents in the collection restaurant.

+[05.]
+05-db_retrieve_bronx.txt  --> 5.
+Write a MongoDB query to display all the restaurant which is in the borough Bronx.